Taichung: Empire of Japan

 Taichū Park was completed in 1903.
 A tower marking the old north gate was moved to the new park where it stands today.
 The first market in Taichū was built in 1908, along Jiguang Road between the Zhongzheng and Chenggong Roads and it is still in use today.
 The Japanese undertook a north–south island railway project.
 Taichū Train Station was completed and began operation in 1917, and still operates today.
-Taichū City was officially declared by Japanese authorities in 1920, and Taichū City Hall was completed in 1924 after eleven years of construction.
+Taichū City was officially declared by Japanese authorities in 1920, and Taichū City Hall was completed in 1924 after 11 years of construction.
 Kōkan Airport (公館空港), now known as Taichung Airport, was constructed during Japanese rule.

 Taichū Middle School (now known as Taichung First Senior High School) was founded in 1915 by elite members of local gentry, including Lin Hsien-tang and his brother Lin Lie-tang, two wealthy Taiwanese intellectuals of the era.
 This was in an effort to teach children the culture of Taiwan and to foster the spirit of the Taiwanese localization movement.
 The Taiwanese Cultural Association, founded in 1921 in Taipei by Lin Hsien-tang, was moved to Taichū in 1927.
 Most of the members of this association were from Taichū and the surrounding area.
 The city became a center of Taiwanese culture and nationalism.

 From 1926 to 1945, Taichū Prefecture covered modern-day Taichung as well as Changhua County and Nantou County.

 Republic of China

 After the handover of Taiwan from Japan to the Republic of China in October 1945, Taichung County was established, which consists of present-day area of Taichung City, Miaoli County and Taoyuan City.
 In 1947 the first mayor of Taichung County (which included Taichung City) was Lai Tien Shen.
 The position was appointed by the government to rule during the interim period.
+Taichung also served as the temporary capital of the exiled Jiangxi (Kiangsi) provincial government in 1949 after the Chinese Communist Party took control of the province.
 In 1950, Miaoli and Taoyuan were taken out from Taichung County area to form Miaoli County and Taoyuan County respectively.
 In June 2009, the Executive Yuan approved the plan to merge Taichung City and Taichung County to form a larger Taichung City.
 On 25 December 2010, the city was merged with the surrounding Taichung County to create a special municipality of 2.65 million people spread across 2,214 km2.

 In 2020, Taichung was classified as a "Gamma" level global city by the Globalization and World Cities Research Network.

 Geography

-Taichung City is located in the Taichung Basin along the main western coastal plain that stretches along the west coast from northern Taiwan almost to the southern tip.
+Taichung City is in the Taichung Basin along the main western coastal plain that stretches along the west coast from northern Taiwan almost to the southern tip.
 The city borders Changhua County, Nantou County, Hualien County, Yilan County, Hsinchu County and Miaoli County.

-The Central Mountain Range lies just to the east of the city.
+The Central Mountain Range lies just east of the city.
 Rolling hills run to the north leading to Miaoli County, while flat coastal plains dominate the landscape to the south leading to Changhua County and the Taiwan Strait to the west.
 The Dadu Plateau lies to the northwest.